 Your home is defined by 90-degree angles.
 Everywhere you look, there is a right angle.
 Even sloped roofs angles create rectangular eaves.Probably the best and easiest way to break up the monotony is to have some unexpected window shapes.
 They can be fun and playful hints at what lies inside your home.
 For instance, a circular window often lets viewers know that there’s a bathroom on the other side of it.
 These unusual windows shapes do more than just give character to the exterior of your home.
 They can go beyond the home’s intrinsic design.

-Think About Changing the Window Style
+Changing the Window Style

 Choose Quality Windows